SadWheatFarmer/vt_DataAnalytics/README.md

 # vt_DataAnalytics
-Git repository for homework, projects, and class examples for the CS5525 Data Analytics course taken at Virginia Tech University by Dr Anuj Karpatune and instructed by Dr Martin Skarzynski
+Git repository for homework, projects, and class examples for the CS5525 Data Analytics course taken at Virginia Tech University by Dr Anuj Karpatune and instructed by Dr Martin Skarzynski.
+May 2022 to August 2022.

 Topics Discussed